China iron ore pulls back from record high amid doubts on rally

 "Growing surplus risks in China's steel market should eventually weigh on iron ore prices as restocking demand eases."

-The most-active steel rebar future on the Shanghai Futures Exchange fell 1.8 percent to end at 3,483 yuan per tonne.
+The most-active steel rebar future on the Shanghai Futures Exchange was steady at 3,546 yuan per tonne.
 The construction steel product hit a three-year high of 3,630 yuan on Tuesday.